 The rapid advancement of Artificial Intelligence (AI), particularly Large Language Models (LLMs), has created a pressing need for standardized methods to connect these powerful models with the external world – data sources, APIs, and specialized tools.
-LLMs, like those powering ChatGPT or Anthropic’s Claude, are inherently limited to the static knowledge encoded in their training data or temprorarily injected via prompts.
+LLMs, like those powering ChatGPT or Anthropic’s Claude, are inherently limited to the static knowledge encoded in their training data or temporarily injected via prompts.
 Large Language Models (LLMs) like OpenAI’s ChatGPT or Anthropic’s Claude have amazed the world with their ability to write code, summarize articles, generate reports, and answer questions.
 But what’s less obvious—and often misunderstood—is that these models don’t “know” anything new after their training ends.

 They can’t access your company’s data, check today’s weather, query a live API, or trigger an action unless you explicitly give them that ability.